top of page

 Castell Coch

 Cardiff's version of a Disney Land Castle is only seven miles away, at the opposite end of Bute Park from Cardiff Castle.
-Taking a cycle through the park to get there is a nice way to visit it.
-Entry is £8.30
+Taking a cycle through the park to get there is a nice way to visit it, or get close by bus or train.

 Llandaff Cathedral

 Cardiff's primary cathedral is about 40 minutes walk outside the city centre in Llandaff.
-Combining medieval and post-WW2 architecture, it dates back to 1120
+Combining medieval and post-WW2 architecture, it dates back to the 1100s.

 Cardiff Market

-The city market, with entrances on St. Mary St. and Trinity St. contains plenty of options for food and souvenirs, and many photo opportunities as well.
-It opens until 5:30pm daily but is closed on Sundays.
+The city market, with entrances on St. Mary St. and Trinity St. contains plenty of options for food and an assortment of local accessories.
+It opens until 5pm daily but is closed on Sundays.

 Cardiff Bay